top

 Chinese cemetary

 During Chinese rites, funeral happen.
 Cremation happens during Buddhist rites.
 The Chinese ceremony is called "NGAN BAMPHEN KUSON FANG SOP".
-A picture with all persons that did assist to the ceremony is shot.
-People are often dressed in white robes during Chinese rites.
+A picture with all persons that did assist to the ceremony is often shot.
+People are dressed in white robes during Chinese rites.
 Such big picture, i.e. width one meter, can be seen in Thai houses.

 CHINESE OPERA